This activity involves the General European OMCL Network only.

 Where a need is identified, the results of these studies could support revision of the relevant European Pharmacopoeia monographs and/or general chapters and methods.

-Since 1999, more than 60 MSSs have been organised within the Network and more than 4470 finished medicinal product samples have been tested in order to control the quality of medicines available on the European market.
-This position paper adopted in May 2023, highlights the benefits of MSS.
+Since 1999, more than 60 MSSs have been organised within the Network and several thousand medicinal product samples have been tested in order to control the quality of medicines available on the European market.
+A position paper adopted in May 2023, highlights the benefits of MSS.

 Rosuvastatin APIs and tablets (MSS063)